 As the sun heats the water in the solar collectors, the increase in temperature activates the circulator.
 The circulator switches on whenever the water in the solar collectors is hotter than the water in the solar storage tank.
-The circulator moves the hotter water from the solar collectors through the solar hot pipe to the solar storage tank and the cooler water from the solar storage tank is circulated to the solar collectors via the solar coll pipe to be heated by the sun's energy.
+The circulator moves the cooler water from the solar storage tank to the solar collectors via the solar cold pipe, to be heated by the sun's energy, and the hotter water from the solar collectors is circulated through the solar hot pipe to the solar storage tank.